Malthbern/TitanfallMovementTek/README.md

 A Unity/VRChat (udon#) component for titanfall Esque movement in vr

-it so far supports just a double jump i plan to add wall running and slide hoping
+it so far supports just a double jump

+i plan to add wall running, and slide hoping